Slovenian translation agency

 Why translate from English into Slovenian?

-The percentage of online purchases in Slovenia is still rather low, but there is an upwards trend.
+Slovenian e-commerce sales have shown robust and significant growth in recent years, and this is expeted to continue.
+Mobile commerce is also becoming increasingly popular, along with cross-border e-commerce, offering exciting opportunities to online retailers in other countries.
 Generally, more and more people are gaining access to the Internet, which naturally results in more people shopping online.
 Against this backdrop, it is easy to see why a translation from English into Slovenian could be worthwhile.

 And it is precisely because Slovenia does not currently have as many online buyers as other countries that this market provides significant opportunities for growth.
 With a translation from English to Slovenian, you have the chance to position your product in the Slovenian market.